bencardoen/DataCurator.jl/README.md

 <a name="quickstart"></a>
 ## Quickstart with Singularity
 The recommended and simplest way to use DataCurator is via the Singularity container.
 Note: DataCurator is only supported in a command line interface of a UNIX-based system.
-For Windows and Mac OS-based systems, the user is referred to [installation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md).

 #### Install Singularity
 If you don't already have Singularity, install by